 This virtual learning class is being offered remotely at the listed date and time.
 Details, including instructions for accessing an online learning platform via the internet or dial-in option, will be provided to registrants one week prior to the start of class.

-Comprehensive, in-depth training in divorce and family mediation.
-The 40-hour schedule meets or exceeds the national mediation training standard and the 25-hour training required by Wisconsin Chapter 767.
-Lecture, demonstration, participatory exercises, and coaching combine to provide the principles of mediation plus practical skills needed to successfully mediate divorce, child custody, and other family issues.
+With comprehensive, in-depth training in divorce and family mediation, this 40-hour schedule meets or exceeds the national mediation training standard and the 25-hour training required by Wisconsin Chapter 767.
+Lecture, demonstration, participatory exercises, and coaching combine to provide the principles of mediation plus practical skills needed to successfully mediate divorce, child custody and other family issues.

 40-hour basic training in divorce and family mediation skills